Wealthy individuals to be main buyers of Zain Iraq IPO: executive

 But Asiacell's flotation has done little to boost activity on the ISX, trading a median of 6.97 million shares daily, according to Reuters' calculations.
 The stock has fallen 4.7 percent since listing.

-On Thursday, 407.2 million shares worth 590.4 million dinars ($507,700) changed hands on the bourse, while the market's total capitalization was $9.89 billion as of August 31.
+On Thursday, 407.2 million shares worth 590.4 million dinars ($507,700) changed hands on the bourse, while the market's total capitalisation was $9.89 billion as of August 31.
 Asiacell accounted for almost half of the bourse's value.

 Zain Iraq's Ghanayem expects the IPO to attract high net worth investors from Iraq and abroad, followed by Iraqi and foreign institutions and then local retail investors.